 On the subject of the Amazon, there could be no better work than that by Wallace’s contemporary and companion, HW Bates The Naturalist on the River Amazons.
 This is required reading.

 Another great work is by Thomas Belt The Naturalist in Nicaragua.
-These men were such wonderful observers and investigators as well as reporters.
+These men were such wonderful observers and investigators as well as reporters of what they saw.

 More recent writings include the lovely books by Gerald Durell, who is probably well-known to English readers.
 He owned a zoo where he cared for exotic and endangered creatures; his numerous books describe his adventures all over the place collecting animals and he is often very, very funny.